-As ever, just make sure you come prepared.
-You should look further into the route with a map (the Komoot maps embedded below are approximate and not to be taken as bibles!) before leaving.
-And of course, check conditions before your departure.
+What you’ll also see from both Calton Hill and Arthur’s Seat, though, are the Pentland Hills.
+Running from the south west of Edinburgh towards Bigger and the upper Clydesdale, the Pentalnds are 20 miles in length, 90 km² and boast 100km of waymarked paths.
+Rolling hills provide the backdrop for beautiful reservoirs, and there are an array of public buses in the city that will drop you right off at the foot of the hills.
+The best, most adventurous hikes in Edinburgh are in the Pentland Hills.
+Below, we’ve selected five options (well, four in the Pentlands, one elsewhere) that will give you a proper day in the outdoors.
+As ever, just make sure you come prepared, have looked further into the route with a map (the Komoot maps embedded below are approximate and not to be taken as bibles!) and checked the conditions before your departure.
 The Scottish weather can be quite adverse, as you may have heard.
-If there’s snow, it’s probably a no-go.
+And if there’s snow, it’s probably a no-go.
 Ensure you pick a hike appropriate for your fitness and bring appropriate equipment and supplies (food, water, map etc) on the route.
-None of the below are an easy walk.
-There are many simpler, shorter routes on the Pentland Hills website if that’s what you’re after!
+None of the below are an easy walk – though there are many simpler, shorter routes on the Pentland Hills website!
 And there’s some tips on safety in the Pentlands on their website too…

 1. Bonaly Circular via Harlaw and Reservoirs